clintonoduor/PCB-Defect-Detection-using-Deepstream/README.md

 #### Training Results

-Metrics were closely monitored and tracked using Weights & Biases as shown in the images below:
+Metrics were closely monitored and tracked using Weights & Biases for 1083 epochs as shown in the images below:

 <br>